ContinuityControl/tiny_sweeper/README.md

 end
 ```

+#### Other Ways to Sweep

+Rails models are clearly the natural use-case for this.
+So it would make sense to have an easy way to auto-clean up models in a table.
+We'll see.

 ## How Does It Work?

 You include the `TinySweeper` module in your class, and define some sweep-up rules on your class' attributes.
 It overrides your method, and defines a new method that cleans its input according to the sweep-up rule, and then calls the original method with the clean value.